virtu/darkseed/README.md

 distinguishable from regular IPv6 addresses.

 `darkseed` can serve this data over the IP, Onion, I2P and Cjdns networks.
-To provide reachability via Onion and I2P, the seeder supports TCP via DNS; Cjdns is handled via regular TCP via UDP.
+To provide reachability via Onion and I2P, the seeder supports DNS via UDP; Cjdns is handled via regular TCP via UDP.
 Consequently, `darkseed` can help bootstrap darknet Bitcoin nodes by providing them with darknet peers without exiting the darknet.